ShowMeTheGita/microsoft-interview-task/README.md

 * Application (client) ID
 * Directory (tenant) ID

 A client secret was also required, and as such "WebApp Client Secret" was created under the "Certificates & secrets" tab.
+(Yes I was a bit lazy and had the secret as plaintext on the js files, hence the reason for the private repository.
+Sorry! :) )

 API permissions were also needed, so Microsoft Graph "User.Read" and "User.ReadWrite" were granted under the "API permissions" tab.